 Bodiam Castle (National Trust) Moated castle with ruined interior.

-Rye - A beautiful fishing village with lots of antique shops and tea rooms.
+Rye - A beautiful fishing village with lots of unusual shops and tea rooms.

 Hastings - The seaside resort of Hastings has several attractions allowing a full and varied day out.
 The Smugglers Adventure takes you deep into the old caves and recounts smuggler stories of long ago.
 Hastings castle over looks the sea and tells the story of the Battle of Hastings.
 A trip up the cliffs on the Cliff Railway is a great favourite with the children, especially when there is an ice cream at the top.
 The Blue Reef Aquarium on the seafront houses provides a good collection of fish from the UK and the rest of the world.
 Alexandra Park is considered one of the best in East Sussex.
 A wander round the old town for a little shopping and cafes can easily find a couple of hours disappearing or mix in some crazy golf on the front.